-Selling and marketing costs for the first quarter of fiscal 2004 were comparable to the same period of fiscal 2003, increasing only 0.4%.

-General and administrative costs for the first quarter of fiscal 2004 increased \$1.1 million, or 8.6%, as compared to the same period of fiscal 2003.
-The increase in general and administrative costs is primarily due to increased insurance costs for director and officer liability insurance, and increased professional fees for legal, tax and other services.
+General and administrative costs for the second quarter of fiscal 2004 increased \$1.7 million, or 12.3%, as compared to the same period of fiscal 2003.
+General and administrative costs for the first six months of fiscal 2004 increased \$2.8 million, or 10.5%, as compared to the same period of fiscal 2003.
+The increase in general and administrative costs is primarily due to increased professional fees for legal, tax and other services, as well as increased insurance costs for director and officer liability insurance.

 Other Income and Expense.
-Interest expense for the first quarter of fiscal 2004 decreased \$0.4 million, or 44.5%, as compared to the same period of fiscal 2003.
-The decrease in interest expense is attributable to the reduction in debt from financing agreements (balance at December 31, 2003 of \$19.7 million as compared to \$38.7 million at December 31, 2002).
-The Company recorded interest expense of \$0.5 million and \$0.9 million during the three months ended December 31, 2003 and 2002, respectively, related to this debt.
+Interest expense for the second quarter of fiscal 2004 decreased \$0.4 million, or 51.6%, as compared to the same period of fiscal 2003.
+Interest expense for the first six months of fiscal 2004 decreased \$0.8 million, or 47.7%, as compared to the same period of fiscal 2003.
+The decrease in interest expense is attributable to the reduction in debt from financing agreements (balance at March 31, 2004 of \$15.2 million as compared to \$32.3 million at March 31, 2003).

-Other income for the first quarter of fiscal 2004 was \$2.2 million as compared to other expense for the same period of fiscal 2003 of \$1.1 million.
-This variance is primarily due to foreign currency gains and losses, with the Company realizing \$2.4 million in gains during the first quarter of fiscal 2004 as compared to \$0.9 million in losses during the first quarter of fiscal 2003.
+Other expense for the second quarter of fiscal 2004 was \$0.1 million as compared to other income for the same period of fiscal 2003 of \$0.1 million.
+Other income for the first six months of fiscal 2004 was \$2.1 million as compared to other expense for the same period of fiscal 2003 of \$1.1 million.
+This six-month variance is primarily due to foreign currency gains and losses, with the Company realizing \$2.3 million in gains during the first six months of fiscal 2004 as compared to \$0.7 million in losses during the same period of fiscal 2003.

 Income Taxes.
 In fiscal 2003, the Company undertook an extensive review of its overall tax position with the intent of reducing its effective tax rate.
-Certain tax-saving strategies were implemented during the latter part of fiscal 2003, which have resulted in a lower effective tax rate for the first quarter of fiscal 2004 as compared to the same period of fiscal 2003.
-The effective tax rate for the first quarter of fiscal 2004 was approximately 43.3% as compared to 47.3% for the same period of fiscal 2003.
-The improvement in the effective tax rates resulted primarily from recognition of R&D credits, extraterritorial income exclusion benefits and expected utilization of foreign tax credits.
-The Company continues to review additional options that could reduce its current effective tax rate even further.
-However, there can be no assurance that the Company will be able to further reduce its effective tax rate, and assuming the Company is successful in reducing the rate, there can be no assurance of the timing and amount of any such reduction.
+Certain tax-saving strategies implemented during the latter part of fiscal 2003 have resulted in a lower effective tax rate for the second quarter and first six months of fiscal 2004 as compared to the same periods of fiscal 2003.
+The effective tax rate for the second quarter of fiscal 2004 was approximately 42.6% as compared to 62.5% for the same period of fiscal 2003.
+The effective tax rate for the first six months of fiscal 2004 was approximately 43.0% as compared to 57.3% for the same period of fiscal 2003.
+The improvement in the effective tax rates for the second quarter and first six months of fiscal 2004, as compared to the same periods during fiscal 2003, resulted primarily from recognition of R&D credits, extraterritorial income exclusion benefits and expected utilization of foreign tax credits.
+The Company continually reviews options that could reduce its effective tax rate.
+However, there can be no assurance that the Company will be able to further reduce its effective tax rate, and even if the Company is successful in reducing the rate, there can be no assurance of the timing and amount of any such reduction.

 Each quarter, the Company evaluates its historical operating results as well as its projections for the future to determine the realizability of the deferred tax assets.
-As of December 31, 2003, the Company had deferred tax assets of \$18.6 million (net of a \$51.9 million valuation allowance).
+As of March 31, 2004, the Company had deferred tax assets of \$15.2 million (net of a \$52.5 million valuation allowance).
 The Company analyzes the recoverability of its net deferred tax assets at each reporting period.
 Because unforeseen factors may affect future taxable income, increases or decreases to the valuation reserve may be required in future periods.